How To Get Consistent Video Production Clients For Filmmakers

 3. How To Get Clients Using Organic Outreach Methods

-Networking would be considered an organic reach out method.
-But it is so important that it gets its own bullet point.
+Networking is one of the best ways to establish relationships and get high-ticket video production clients.
 Networking is an opportunity to meet new people and, especially in smaller communities or niches of videography, can be a game changer for building your business.
 Network with prominent people and businesses within your community and, once you make a connection, it's almost like a free way to market your video production within a new group of people.
 Network with other local videographers, or photographers and consider teaming up to make content together.
 Networking isn't about going out and approaching random people to tell them about your service.
 It is about making connections within your community that can help you find, or attract more leads.
 Also consider attending local networking events, speaking at local events, or even host your own event.
 A quick way to network and put yourself out there is to join online groups.
 Consider joining a local small business group on Facebook, or engage in posts relevant to videography.
 Check out Reddit, Quora, or other social networking sites to find people to connect with and gain instant access to people similar to you, or people looking for services like yours.

 This may be the most obvious of our tips on how to get video production clients.
 Market yourself on as many social media platforms as possible, and consider engaging with others on those platforms to help draw attention to your content.
 While the most obvious forms of content marketing are to post on Facebook, Instagram, Twitter, and LinkedIn also consider creating free content to distribute.
 A good example would be to create a cheat sheet titled something like “10 Things To Consider When Hiring Your Wedding Photographer” or writing a blog post relevant to videography/photography and posting it online, or on your website.
 Alternatively, create some kind of content and incorporate it into a lead magnet.
 Offer your Wedding Photographer Cheat Sheet for free in exchange for someone's email.
 This way, you not only caught someone's attention (and hopefully willed them to check out your stuff) but you have also collected some contacts for future endeavors.
 Content Marketing for a video business is essential as it is a great way to get your content in front of others without having to reach out first.